 Prize money of $150,000 per gender will be divided among the winners of the FIVB Beach Volleyball World Cup Final.
 The gold medal teams in each gender will each split $50,000, silver medallists will each receive $35,000 and the bronze medallists in each gender will split $22,500 in prize money.
 The event represents 16 different countries and is organized by the Brazilian Volleyball Federation.

-To view the men’s schedule, click
+To view the men’s schedule, click here.

-To view the women’s schedule, click
+To view the women’s schedule, click here.